Aurel-R/cma/README.md

 ## Some specification and overview:
 cma is designed for 64 bits x86 little endian processor with two's complement signed integers, running LP64 GNU/Linux system (8-byte aligned pointer) with flat address space and compiling with gcc C extension (-std=gnu11).

-Arrival sets must be strictly identical (memory alignement) on the different processes that want to share data.
+Arrival sets must be strictly identical (memory alignment) on the different processes that want to share data.
 Example:
 ```
 /* srv app */
 struct data_srv {  /* a stucture example */